aidswidjaja/PyongyangRacer/README.md

 Note: I changed my User Agent string from Seamonkey/ to Firefox for better compatibility on other websites.
 My actual User Agent string was `Mozilla/5.0 (Macintosh; Intel Mac OS X 10.0; rv:60.0) Gecko/20100101 Firefox/60.0 SeaMonkey/2.53.4` but I doubt this would affect the 200 OK response from the curl command.

 To ensure preservation, I'm running my own instance of the [Pyongyang Racer website](https://pyongyangracer.co) at [pyracer.adrian.id.au](https://pyracer.adrian.id.au).
 However, it still needs to be accessed from a special SeaMonkey bundle that I have included in `dist`.
+The SWF is hosted on the site but does not have access to external assets it's trying to use for some reason.

 Using that SeaMonkey version with the Flash plugin from Flashpoint Infinity already installed, means that it is easily portable and users can play Pyongyang Racer with minimal setup.